explosion/spaCy/website/docs/api/spangroup.md

 ## SpanGroup.\_\_add\_\_ {#add tag="method", new="3.3"}

-Concatenate the current span group with another span group and returns the result in a new span group.
+Concatenate the current span group with another span group and return the result in a new span group.
 Any `attrs` from the first span group will have precedence over `attrs` in the second.